Glossary

 Note that alerts are not raised during the reference Data Period.

 A matrix that is used to calculate the business value of a model.
-For binary classification, the matrix is a 2x2 matrix with the following cells: true positive cost, true negative cost, false positive cost, false negative cost.
+The format of the business value matrix must be specified so that each element represents the business value of it’s respective confusion matrix element.
+Hence the element on the i-th row and j-column of the business value matrix tells us the value of the i-th target when we have predicted the j-th value.
+It can be provided as a list of lists or a numpy array.
 The business value of a model is calculated as the sum of the products of the values in the matrix and the corresponding cells in the confusion matrix.

 A dataset used in Multivariate Drift Detection to give an example where univariate drift statistics are insufficient in detecting complex data drifts in multidimensional data.